-Having no lesions detected in a consignment does not necessarily mean your flock is free from Johne's disease.
-It means that it is unlikely Johne's disease has been present for a long period of time at a significant level within this group of animals.
+Having no lesions detected does not necessarily mean your flock is free from Johne's disease.
+It means that it is unlikely the disease has been present for a long period of time at a significant level within this group of animals.

-Regular faecal testing of a representative sample of your flock is still the best way to demonstrate that your flock is at low-risk of having Johne's disease.
+Regular faecal testing of a representative sample of your sheep flock is still the best way to demonstrate that your flock is at low-risk of having the disease.

 At the request of the producer, PIRSA can issue certificates for animals slaughtered in South Australia, verifying that the sheep flock is eligible for either an Abattoir 150 or Abattoir 500 status.
-This status can then be used when declaring your Johne's disease status on the National Sheep Health Declaration.
+This status can then be used when declaring your Johne's disease status on the National Sheep Health Declaration and in One Biosecurity.

 Enhanced Abattoir Surveillance program

-The Enhanced Abattoir Surveillance (EAS) program provides feedback on 19 other health conditions and diseases to South Australian producers that have been detected at Thomas Foods International abattoirs.
+The Enhanced Abattoir Surveillance (EAS) program provides South Australian producers with feedback on 19 other health conditions and diseases that have been detected at TFI abattoirs.

 EAS inspection of sheep does not require a request form to be filled out and does NOT cover Johne's disease.
-Inspection for Johne's disease will only occur on request.
+Inspection for Johne's disease is voluntary and will only occur on request.

-You can apply to have sheep inspected in Victorian abattoirs.
+Producers can also apply to have sheep inspected at Victorian abattoirs.

 Phone: (03) 9217 4109